 – Understanding of the law and legal procedures related to sexual violence.

-– Experience working directly with survivors of sexual violence
+– Experience working directly with service-users, particularly survivors of sexual violence

 – The position will be based at PLIAN’s St. John’s office, located at 291 Water Street (Suite 301).
-However, some work will take place at NLSACPC’s office.
-Some travel within Newfoundland and Labrador may be required.
+However, some work will take place at NLSACPC’s office, located at 15 Hallett Crescent (Suite 101).

 – The Legal Support Navigator will report to both the Executive Director of PLIAN and the Executive Director of NLSACPC in their roles as the Oversight Committee of the Journey Project.